FIELD JOURNAL.

 Backups Are Compromised First: Inside Cohesity FortKnox and the Rise of Cyber Vaulting

-Backups: The First Thing Hackers Go After >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… For years, backup strategy felt like an engineering debate.
+Backups: The First Thing Hackers Go After >_ Architect’s Brief Architecture overview before you dive in Generating brief… For years, cyber vault backup strategy felt like an engineering debate.
 We obsessed over dedupe ratios, throughput, and how fast we could recover—all built on one big assumption: when production failed, backups would still be safe.
-Ransomware shattered…
+Ransomware…

 200 OK is the New 500: The Death of Deterministic Observability

 It’s 3:00 AM.
 No calls, no alerts, everything looks spotless.
 The error rate is zero, p99 latency is a breezy 45ms, CPU and memory barely budge.
 On paper, you’re in the clear.
+What you’re about to experience is a semantic outage — and your monitoring has no vocabulary for it.
 Then your phone buzzes.
-The CEO.
-Turns out, customers just got random refunds.
-High-priority tickets auto-closed themselves.
-The billing agent, meant to clean…
+The…

 Sovereign Cloud vs. Public Cloud: Navigating Compliance in a Non-Deterministic Landscape